MarionLieutaud/LSEUCU-casualisation/README.md

 All of the analyses are based on publicly-available data published by the Higher Education Statistics Agency (HESA).
 This data can be directly downloaded on the HESA website: www.hesa.ac.uk/data-and-analysis.

-If you re-use the code for your own analyses, please credit LSE UCU and the author Marion Lieutaud (LSE UCU anti-casualisation chair).
+This repository is licenced under the Creative Commons with attribution: if you re-use the code for your own analyses, credit the author and LSE UCU: *Marion Lieutaud & LSE UCU, LSEUCU casualisation (2023), Github Repository, https://github.com/MarionLieutaud/LSEUCU-casualisation*.